HOSTED-POWER/docs-turbostack-app/Technologies/CMS & Frameworks/Odoo/addons.md

 * Prevents production disruption.
 * Isolates tests and experiments.
 * Maintains better performance and security.

+We offer affordable and optimized staging environments.
+Contact support to request a staging clone of your production Odoo.
 !!!

 ## Upgrade an Addon